Files

 1. Open the Workspace from Part 1

 Continuing in the workspace from part one, we will thin the point clouds to reduce our file size.
-When running the workspace before adding the PointCloudThinner, there are 75,145,670 points in the point cloud, and the file size is 2,054,765 KB, which takes about a minute to run.
+When running the workspace before adding the PointCloudThinner, there are 77,908,980 points in the point cloud, and the file size is 2180 MB, which takes about 15 seconds to run.
 We don’t need to keep the detailed point cloud so we can remove some of the points.

 2. Add a PointCloudThinner

-Add a PointCloudThinner to the canvas and connect it between the LAS reader feature type and the PointCloudCombiner.
+Add a PointCloudThinner to the canvas and connect its Input port to the LAS reader feature type.
+Connect the PointCloudThinner Thinned output port to the PointCloudCombiner Input port:

 3. Run the Workspace

-Now run the workspace, take note about how much faster the workspace runs.
-This time it only took 24 seconds, and we now have 4,293,232 points with a file size of 410,954 KB.
-If you view the point cloud before and after thinning, it looks slightly different, but all of the key detail is there.
+Now, run the workspace again, and take note of how much faster the workspace runs.
+This time it only took 10 seconds, and we now have 15,581,794 Points points with a file size of 436 MB.
+If you view the point cloud before and after thinning, it looks slightly different, but all of the key details are there.

-Note: Workspace runtime will vary for each computer.
+Workspace runtime will vary depending on the computer.

 Part 3: Combining a Raster DEM into a PointCloud